Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_lambda.md

 ## Syntax
 `with arguments : expression`

-The expression is executed and the result is returned:
+The expression is executed and the result is returned.

 **Code Example**
 === "Jac"